Professor Stephan Leuenberger

 - “The Contingency of Contingency”, AHRC Early Career Fellowship (1 September 2012 – 31 May 2013)

 - “Grounds without Supplements”, Carnegie Research Grant (summer 2012)

-I am happy to supervise Masters and PhD students in metaphysics and philosophical logic.
+I am happy to supervise Masters and PhD students in metaphysics, philosophical logic, and philosophy of law.

 - Mental Causation